Posted by Elena del Valle on March 22, 2005

 - Sharing your comments, suggestions and ideas on the website Comment boxes

-- Proposing topics, speakers, and presentations ideas by leaving a comment or emailing editor @HispanicMPR.com (To maximize your chances of coverage submit complete event information at least 3 weeks in advance of the event)
+- Proposing topics, speakers, and presentations ideas by leaving a comment or emailing editor @HispanicMPR.com.
+To maximize your chances of coverage submit your full name, complete contact information including a phone number where you can be reached and avoid tracking links; send event information at least three weeks in advance of the event.

 - Follow us on Twitter